Arpeggeo/awesome-mining-data/README.md

 ## Contributing

-Click on the [README.md](README.md) file and on the :pencil2: button for editing it.
+Click on the [README.md](README.md) file and on the :pencil2: button to start editing it.
+After you are done editing the file, commit your changes and submit a pull request.
-Please don't hesitate to [open an issue](https://github.com/juliohm/awesome-brazil-data/issues) if you have any questions.
-Give a star to the project and share it with your friends if possible.
+Please don't hesitate to [open an issue](https://github.com/juliohm/awesome-mining-data/issues) if you have any questions.

+Give a star to the project and share it with your colleagues if possible.

 ## License